Arvin-a00268815/Smart-Log/README.md

 All the icons used are android default icons found in [https://material.io/tools/icons/?style=baseline](https://material.io/tools/icons/?style=baseline)

+There is a help page which provides information about the app

 The database contains 3 tables ie LogBook, Log entry and Log attachments.

 Database architecture